Bobby and David Bishop traveled to Borneo with Audley.

 Despite being exhausted and in need of a nice rest beside the pool at the lavish Shangri-La Rasa Ria resort in Kota Kinabalu we felt that our time in Borneo’s rainforests and coral reefs has been absolutely incredible.
 It was undoubtedly the trip of a lifetime in a place that, for wildlife, must surely rival the top African safaris and Amazon adventures.

 Peninsular Malaysia and Malaysian Borneo combine easily together.
 On this trip, you can take in some of the wildlife and culture of Borneo along with a stay in a beautiful beach property on Tioman Island in Peninsular Malaysia.

-This comprehensive itinerary will take you through the best of Sarawak and Sabah, exploring tribal heartlands, jungle regions, and remote rivers, travelling by boat and exploring on foot.
-Highlights include Batang Ai with its headhunter tribes, Mulu’s underground cave systems, the orang-utan of Sepilok, and the hornbills of Danum Valley.
+This comprehensive itinerary will take you through the best of Sarawak and Sabah, exploring tribal heartlands, jungle regions, and remote rivers, traveling by boat and exploring on foot.
+Highlights include Batang Ai with its headhunter tribes, Mulu’s underground cave systems, the orangutan of Sepilok, and the hornbills of Danum Valley.
 Finish all this with a relaxing stay at the exclusive Ocean Wing at the Shangri-La Rasa Ria.